amaswea/amaswea.github.io/index.md

 layout: home
 title: Amanda Swearngin
 ---
-I'm currently working at Apple as an AIML Research Scientist.
-I develop human-centered AI tools for accelerating developers, and train machine learning models for understanding user interfaces.
-I also build large-scale data collection pipelines for collecting human-labeled datasets to train these models.
-I have a strong interest in building better tools to help developers make their interfaces more accessible.
+I'm currently working at Microsoft Research developing experiences for human AI interaction in the AI Frontiers lab.
+At Apple, I developed AI tools for accelerating developers, and trained machine learning models for understanding user interfaces.
 I have developed and released production level code for multiple features at Apple, including Screen Recognition and Accessibility Inspector.

 <b>Achievements</b>
 <ul>